cloudnativelabs/kube-router/Documentation/generic.md

 # Kube-router on generic cluster

-This guide assumes you already have bootstrapped a Kubernets cluster from scratch yourself or used some other deployment tool
+This guide assumes you already have bootstrapped the initial pieces for a Kubernets cluster and is about to switch or setup service & container networking provider

 Kube-router relies on kube-controller-manager to allocate pod CIDR for the nodes